davideast/stitch-mcp/docs/connection-modes.md

 Agent  <-stdio->  stitch-mcp proxy  <-HTTP->  Stitch API
 ```

+The proxy exists because the upstream Stitch API exposes atomic operations — list projects, get a screen, edit a screen — but coding agents need higher-level workflows.
+An agent implementing a design needs a screen's HTML source, but the `get_screen` API returns metadata with a download URL, not the HTML itself.
+The proxy's virtual tools handle that orchestration: `get_screen_code` calls `get_screen`, follows the download URL, and returns the HTML in one step.

+The proxy also manages OAuth token lifecycle.
+Stitch access tokens expire after one hour.
+The proxy refreshes them automatically every 55 minutes, so long-running agent sessions don't hit auth errors mid-workflow.

+stdio is the transport because it's how MCP clients (Claude Code, VS Code, Cursor) launch tool servers — as child processes communicating over stdin/stdout.
+No port configuration, no firewall rules, no process management.
+The client starts the proxy and owns its lifecycle.

 ## Direct (HTTP)

 Your MCP client connects straight to the Stitch API with no proxy in between.